usil/fields-multiverse/README.md

 ## Requirements

 - Nodejs ≥ 16
+- Mysql database 5.7
-- Mysql database.
-You could use this docker snippet https://gist.github.com/jrichardsz/73142c5c7eb7136d80b165e75d3a1e22
+    - If you are pro and you use linux or mac, you could use this docker snippet https://gist.github.com/jrichardsz/73142c5c7eb7136d80b165e75d3a1e22
+    - If you are a noob and you use windows, check this https://gist.github.com/jrichardsz/d4fce9b45ca5ac27921610b11221965b

 ## Demo mode